hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Julia/README.md

 ## Example Code

-Our sample code will be the same Newton Iteration algorithm we've used in the other examples.
+Our sample code will be the same algorithm we've used in the other examples.
 In Julia, this algorithm will be:

 ```julia
 function f(a,b)